London’s Alleys: Newman’s Court, EC3

-This narrow alley off Cornhill lined with a mix of old bricks opens to a court space, and was home to the offices of Dicken’s Ebenezer Scrooge
+This narrow alley off Cornhill lined with a mix of old bricks opens to a court space, and was once home to the offices of Dicken’s Ebenezer Scrooge

 In the novel, Scrooge’s counting-house was set in a courtyard in the vicinity of Cornhill, facing “the ancient tower of a church, whose gruffold bell was always peeping down at Scrooge out of a Gothic window in the wall.”
 That almost certainly means the church of St Michael Cornhill – and opposite is Newman’s Court.